robotique-ecam/cdfr/src/modules/localisation/README.md

 ### VL53L1X

-There are 6 VL53L1X on the robot, by knowing there positions relative to the robot and by getting the distance they're returning, with a certain amount of mathematical considerations (described below), the position and orientation of the robot can re found.
+There are 6 VL53L1X on the robot, by knowing there positions relative to the robot and by getting the distance they're returning, with an certain amount of mathematical consideration (described below), the position and orientation of the robot can re found.

 The limitation of this algorithm is that **we do have to know an estimation of the position and orientation of the robot to validate and refine the pose (position/orientation).**